-There were no quotas for target sectors except garment factory workers, for whom a minimum sample of 300 was targeted.
+There were no quotas except for the garment factory workers, for whom a minimum sample of 300 was targeted.
 The resulting sample by sector is shown in Table 2 below.
 As expected, the sex distribution by sector varies, with more males found in construction and fishing and more females in domestic work, garment factories and seafood processing.